Managing Mental Well-Being During an Election Year: Tips for Coping with Stress and Anxiety and Limiting Social Media

 Election years tend to be emotionally charged, especially when other challenging world events are occurring.
 It can be said that 2024 has brought a significant amount of worldwide change, and media consumption may contribute to negative mental health impacts as people grapple with the events taking place.
 It can be important to prioritize self-care as you interact with certain media, and you may find it helpful to follow non-biased news sources and limit the amount of time you spend consuming media.
 If media-related stress or anxiety makes it hard to function in day-to-day life, it may be helpful to seek support from a licensed mental health professional.

-The impact of current events and the election year on mental health and public well-being
+The impact of current events and the presidential election on mental well being during an election year

-People all around the country are facing the mental health implications of another presidential election.
-According to a survey of college students, 65% of participants felt stressed or anxious about the election
+People all around the country are facing the mental health implications and election stress disorder of another presidential election.
+According to a survey of college students, 65% of participants felt stressed or anxious about the election.

-How to balance media and news consumption while remaining informed
+How to balance news sources and reduce feelings of stress while staying informed

-Although consuming media about the proposed policies of each political candidate can be important to remain informed, being overly dedicated to consuming media about current events may lead people to lose sleep, neglect self-care, and experience symptoms of anxiety and depression.
+Although consuming political news about the proposed policies of each political candidate can be important to remain informed, being overly dedicated to news consumption may lead people to lose sleep, neglect self-care, and experience symptoms of anxiety and depression.
 Below are some ways to balance media consumption during the election year without developing burnout or experiencing a sense of hopelessness.

-Limit yourself to a specific time to consume media daily or weekly
+Limit yourself to a specific time to consume social media daily or weekly

 If you frequently check the news or interact with a significant number of political posts on social media, consider taking some time away from the screen (sometimes referred to as a “media diet”).
 You might limit yourself to 30 minutes of checking the news every couple of days or one to two hours a week in total.